 This study looks briefly into the infrastructure investment in the energy sector and then reviews in more detail the infrastructure development in the transport sector, with special attention on the private sector's participation.
 The next section highlights key information on infrastructure investment in Thailand.
-Section 3 then describes the sources of infrastructure financing while section 4 reviews the past experiences of the private participation in transport infrastructure projects in Thailand.
+Section 3 then describes the sources of infrastructure financing while section 4 reviews the past experiences of the private participation 1 in transport

+1 For Thailand, the Act on Private Participation in State Undertaking or B.E.
+2535 (1992) broadly defines the term "private participation" as any projects in which private individuals jointly invest with public authority by any means, or solely invest in a project by means of licensing, concession agreement, or rights granted in any manner whatsoever.
+Therefore, whether a project should follow the steps in the act depends on the case-by-case interpretation.
+Thailand's experience with the act suggests some hindrance and confusion caused by the definition, classification, and procedures expressed by the law.
+Thus, there have been some attempts to amend particular aspects of the act such as the definition of infrastructure projects in Thailand.
 Finally, Section 5 presents some issues and challenges in transport infrastructure financing via PPP.

-&lt;sup>1 For Thailand, the Act on Private Participation in State Undertaking or B.E.
-2535 (1992) broadly defines the term "private participation" as any projects in which private individuals jointly invest with public authority by any means, or solely invest in a project by means of